curVV/MQL5Comp/README.md

 This will make sense when you edit your project file settings as specified in `example.sublime-project`

-### Usage
+#### 2. Usage - Build Project

 If all is set up correctly, all you have to do is hit <kbd>ctrl</kbd>+<kbd>B</kbd> to build the current mq4 file open in Sublime Text.

-The first time MQL5Comp build ommand is run it will check for the relevant drive mapping in wine and create it if it does not exist.
+The first time MQL5Comp build command is run it will check for the relevant drive mapping in wine and create it if it does not exist.

 After a successful build, the compiled ex4 file can be found in the relevant `Experts`, `Scripts`, or `Indicators` directory on your
 Windows machine running Metatrader platform (as well as in your source location) and should be loadable as usual.